Demonstration Informed Specification Search: Conclusion

 \section{Conclusion}

-This paper considers the problem of learning history dependent task specifications, e.g. automata and temporal logic, from expert demonstrations.
-We empirically demonstrate how to efficiently explore intractably large concept classes such as deterministic finite automata to find probable task specifications.
-The proposed family of algorithms, \emph{Demonstration Informed Specification Search (DISS)}, requires only \emph{black box} access to (i) a Maximum Entropy planner; and (ii) an algorithm for identifying concepts, e.g., automata, from labeled examples.
+This paper considered the problem of learning history dependent task specifications, e.g. automata and temporal logic, from expert demonstrations.
+We empirically demonstrated how to efficiently explore intractably large representation classes such as deterministic finite automata for find probable task specifications.
+The proposed family of algorithms, \emph{Demonstration Informed Specification Search (DISS)}, requires only \emph{black box} access to (i) a Maximum Entropy planner and (ii) an algorithm for identifying concepts, e.g., automata, from labeled examples.
 While we showed concrete examples for the efficacy of this approach, several future research directions remain.
 First and foremost, research into faster and model-free approximations of maximum entropy planners would enable a much larger range of applications and domains.
-Similarly, while large, the demonstrated concept class was over a small number of pre-defined atomic predicates.
+Similarly, while large, the demonstrated representation class was over a small number of pre-defined atomic predicates.
 Future work thus includes generalizing to large symbolic alphabets and studying more expressive specification formalisms such as register automata, push-down automata, and (synchronous) products of automata.